rules-proto-grpc/rules_proto_grpc/README.md

 This project is derived from [stackb/rules_proto](https://github.com/stackb/rules_proto) under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license and this project therefore maintains the terms of that license.
+An overview of the changes can be found at [MIGRATION.md](/docs/MIGRATION.md).

 ## Contributing

 Contributions are very welcome.
-Please see [CONTRIBUTING](/.github/CONTRIBUTING.md) for further details.
+Please see [CONTRIBUTING.md](/docs/CONTRIBUTING.md) for further details.